winmain/uploader/README.md

 ## Installation

-Uploader needs at least Python 2.6 to run and `python-setuptools` package for Debian to run `easy_install`.
+Uploader needs Python 3 to run and `python-setuptools` package for Debian to run `easy_install`.

 Run under `root`: